Mensel123/final_project/DESIGN.md

 ## List of datasets:
 Dataset with all the countries present in the map im gonna use.
-I will extract data from the other dataset to match the countries in this dataset http://bl.ocks.org/micahstubbs/8e15870eb432a21f0bc4d3d527b2d14f
+I will extract data from the other dataset to match the countries in this dataset.
+http://bl.ocks.org/micahstubbs/8e15870eb432a21f0bc4d3d527b2d14f

 Dataset thats shows forest area(sq.km).
 It contains for most countries